 A throbbing, painful headache interferes with your quality of life.
 As a member of the American interventional Headache Society, Ayman Tarabishy, MD, at Enhance Center uses his training and expertise to provide lasting headache relief.
 The practice’s multimodal approach to treatment includes homeopathic therapies, medications, interventional nerve blocks, elimination of triggers, botulinum toxin, and ablations.
-The practice is conveniently located off two freeways in Livonia, Michigan.
+The practice is conveniently located off two freeways in located in Oakland County, Livonia, MI.
 Find out how Dr. Tarabishy can help you by calling today or booking a consultation online.

 A headache can bring on feelings of pain in your head, face, scalp, and beyond.
 The two most common forms are tension-type headaches and migraines.